legumeinfo/pandagma/README.md

     only homology information.
 Currently, the program is constructed to use at least one "extra" annotation.
     Future versions of the program may remove this requirement.

-6. Set environment variables.
-    The script learns about the work directory, the number of processors, the config file, and the helper bin, via environment variables.

-    If dependencies are manually installed and the script is called directly:

-          export NPROC=10
-          export WORK_DIR=$PWD/../work_Zea
-          export CONF=config/Zea_7_2_nuc.conf
-          export PATH=$PWD/bin:$PATH

-    If the dependencies and script are called via Singularity image: set the environment variables as part of the singularity invocation (see next step)

-7. Start the run.
+6. Start the run.
 The examples below assume a run using pandagma_Zea_7_2_nuc.conf.

     Calling the program directly: